 - Can't print previous digital copies

-- Doesn't have different scene lighting options
+- Doesn't have scene lighting options

-- Can store last three photos on onboard memory
+- Stores last three photos in memory

 - Supports microSD cards